ollyisonit/UnityValueAccessors/README.md

 # Unity Value Accessors
-A serializable object that allows scripts to dynamically access the fields of other objects in the scene.
+A serializable object that allows scripts to reference the fields of other objects in the scene from within the Unity editor.

 ## What is an Accessor?
 In the same way that creating a public `float` field in a script adds a corresponding input box on the component where users can type in a `float` value, creating a public `FloatOrConstantAccessor` field creates an input area where users can create a reference that links to another `float` value in the scene.
 This is what an accessor looks like in the Unity editor: